- Home

 - Sexuality, intimacy and cancer

-While some people find sexual intimacy is the last thing on their minds during treatment, others have an increased need for closeness.
+While some people find sexual intimacy is the last thing on their mind during treatment, others say they have an increased need for closeness.
 An intimate connection with a partner can make you feel loved and supported as you come to terms with the impact of cancer.
-However, cancer can strain a relationship, particularly if you had relationship or intimacy problems before the diagnosis.
+However, cancer can strain relationships, particularly if you had relationship or intimacy problems before the diagnosis.

 Learn more about: